IMAGINE-Consortium/imagine-galmag/README.md

                              keep_galmag_field=True)
 ```

-These fields can than be provided to an IMAGINE `Simulator`.
+These fields can then be provided to an IMAGINE `Simulator`.

 ### Accessing the original GalMag field

 If the optional keyword argument `keep_galmag_field` is set to `True`, the GalMag field
 component object is saved to the attribute `galmag` after the field is evaluated.
-Below we exemplify how to use the GalMag associated object to get the Phi component of
+Below we exemplify how to use the GalMag associated object to get the &phi; component of
 the magnetic field.

 ```python